Variational Quantum Algorithms: Basic concepts and tools

-{\it Parameter-shift rule.} Let us consider for simplicity a cost function of the form~\eqref{eq:cost-simple} with $f_k(x)=x$, and let $\theta_l$ be the $l$-th element in $ \vec{\theta}$ which parametrize a unitary $e^{i\theta_l\sigma_{l}}$ in the ansatz.
+Let us consider for simplicity a cost function of the form in Eq.~\eqref{eq:cost-simple} with $f_k(x)=x$, and let $\theta_l$ be the $l$-th element in $ \vec{\theta}$ which parametrize a unitary $e^{i\theta_l\sigma_{l}}$ in the ansatz.
 Here, $\sigma_l$ is a Pauli operator.
 Surprisingly, there is a hardware-friendly protocol to evaluate the partial derivative of $C(\vec{\theta})$ with respect to $\theta_l$ often referred to as the parameter-shift rule~\cite{guerreschi2017practical, mitarai2018quantum,schuld2019evaluating,bergholm2018pennylane}.
 Explicitly, the parameter-shift rules states that the equality

 with $\vec{\theta}_{\pm}=\vec{\theta}\pm\alpha\vec{e}_l$, holds for any real number $\alpha$.
 Here $\vec{e}_l$ is a vector having $1$ as its $l$-th element and $0$ otherwise.
 Equation~\eqref{eq:parameter-shift} shows that one can evaluate the gradient by shifting the $l$-th parameter by some amount $\alpha$.
 Note that the accuracy of the evaluation depends on the coefficient $1/(2\sin\alpha)$ since each of the $\pm \alpha$-term is evaluated by sampling $O_k$.
 This accuracy is maximized at $\alpha=\pi/4$, since $1/\sin\alpha$ is minimized at this point.
-While the parameter-shift rule might resemble a naive finite difference, it evaluates the analytic gradient of the parameter by virtue of the coefficient $1/\sin\alpha$.
+Although the parameter-shift rule might resemble a naive finite difference, it evaluates the analytic gradient of the parameter by virtue of the coefficient $1/\sin\alpha$.
 A detailed comparison between the parameter-shift rule and the finite difference can be found in Ref.~\cite{mari2020estimating}.
-Finally, we remark that the gradient for more general $f_k(x)$ can be obtained from~\eqref{eq:parameter-shift} by using the chain rule.
+Finally, the gradient for more general $f_k(x)$ can be obtained from Eq.~\eqref{eq:parameter-shift} by using the chain rule.